MLRichter/receptive_field_analysis_toolbox/README.md

 architecture.
 We also reduce the kernel size of the first layer to 3x3 from 7x7, and it's stride size to 1.
 This drastically reduces the receptive field sizes of the entire architecture, making most layers productive again.
-We address the remaining unproductive layers to by removing the final downsampling layers and distributing the building blocks as evenly as possible among the three remaining stages between the remaining downsampling layers.
+We address the remaining unproductive layers to by removing the final downsampling layer and distributing the building blocks as evenly as possible among the three stages between the remaining downsampling layers.

 The resulting architecture now looks like this: